lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-policies-windows-page.md

 Configures whether the Access Manager Agent should attempt to manage and rotate the local administrator password on the device.

+{% hint style="warning" %}
-> Note: if Windows LAPS (new or legacy) is configured to manage the password on a machine, the Access Manager Agent will refuse to change the password, to ensure consistency.
+If Microsoft LAPS (new or legacy) is configured to manage the password on a machine, the Access Manager Agent's password change capability will be disabled, to ensure consistency.
+{% endhint %}

 #### Account to manage